 Why do first-time smokers not get high?

-Often, first-time weed smokers claim not to feel anything and are let down by their expectations.
-The urban myth is that “your body has never been exposed to THC so does not know how to use it.”
+First-time cannabis smokers frequently report that they don’t feel anything and are disappointed by their expectations.
+According to urban legend, “your body has never been exposed to THC and hence does not know how to use it.”

 How should I use weed for the first time?

-That may sound backward, but as long as you are purchasing cannabis from a licensed brand and retailer, you can rest assured it is a quality product that has been tested for microbes, pesticides, and other harmful compounds.
+That may seem counterintuitive, but if you buy cannabis from a licensed brand and store, you can be certain that you’re getting a high-quality product that’s been thoroughly tested for germs, pesticides, and other dangerous chemicals.

-Focus instead on how you would like to consume the strain of your choosing.
-Are you looking to roll a joint yourself or buy a pre-roll?
-Do you have a pipe to use or are you looking to try ripping a bong for the first time?
-Whatever you choose, you will want at least around 1 gram of flower, a basic grinder, and a lighter along with your chosen device.
+Instead, concentrate on how you want to consume the strain of your choice.
+Do you want to roll your own joint or buy a pre-rolled joint?
+Do you want to try toking a bong for the first time or do you have a pipe?
+Whatever gadget you select, you’ll need at least 1 gram of flower, a basic grinder, and a lighter, in addition to your device.

 Drink water before you start

-The cottonmouth caused by cannabis is only temporary and nothing to worry about.
-The main psychoactive cannabinoid produced by the cannabis plant, tetrahydrocannabinol (THC), is known to bind to cannabinoid receptors in the submandibular glands, whose function is to produce saliva in the mouth.
+Cottonmouth is just transitory and not to be concerned about.
+Tetrahydrocannabinol (THC), the major psychoactive cannabinoid generated by the cannabis plant, is known to bind to cannabinoid receptors in the submandibular glands, which produce saliva in the mouth.

-THC causes the signal for saliva production to be shut off, and that is why we end up with a dry mouth.
-Once the effects of the THC in our system have worn off, then everything returns to normal and the cottonmouth side effect disappears.
+The signal for saliva production is turned off by THC, which is why we get a dry mouth.
+Everything returns to normal once the THC effects in our system have worn off, and the cottonmouth side effect vanishes.